Wide Area Network (WAN) – Technologies, Topologies, and Troubleshooting

 Hub-and-Spoke (Star)

-a central headquarters or data centre; MPLS VPN deployments.
+Best for: enterprise branches connecting to a central HQ or data centre; MPLS VPN deployments

 Full Mesh

-Best for: critical inter-data-centre links where maximum redundancy
+Best for: critical inter-data-centre links; headquarters-to-DR where cost is secondary to availability

 Partial Mesh

-Best for: large enterprises with a tiered architecture.
+Best for: large enterprises with tiered architecture — resilient core, lean branch connections

 8. WAN Routing Protocols